samedi, mai 06, 2006

 3rd advice "get recommendations from current and past colleagues posted on your profile"

-4th advice "make heavy use of the Q&A feature (on LinkedIn) or post on forums"
+4th advice "make heavy use of the Q&A feature (on Linkedin) or post on forums"

 5th advice “never use standard boiler plate templates” when inviting people to connect